LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/plugins/overview.md

 - Hydra Delegates (Render Delegates)
 - File Format Plugins (.abc/.vdb)

-You can inspect if whats plugins werwe registered by setting the `TF_DEBUG` variable as mentioned in the [debugging](../profiling/debug.md) section:
+You can inspect if whats plugins were registered by setting the `TF_DEBUG` variable as mentioned in the [debugging](../profiling/debug.md) section:
 ```bash
 export TF_DEBUG=PLUG_REGISTRATION
 ```